yona-lang/homepage/docs/features/syntax.md

 end
 ```

 The `contextManager` expression must return a [context manager](resource-management.md#context-managers).
 If no alias is used, then the context manager is not meant to be interacted with directly.
-An example for this would be an [STM](stdlib/stm.md) transaction, that just needs to be present but there is no need to directly refer to it.
+An example for this would be an [STM](/stdlib/stm) transaction, that just needs to be present but there is no need to directly refer to it.

-Alternatively, if the alias is specified, as usually case with files, then the file creted in the `contextManager` part of this expression can be directly accessed in `bodyExpression`.
+Alternatively, if the alias is specified, as usually case with files, then the file created in the `contextManager` part of this expression can be directly accessed in `bodyExpression`.

-Example that reads all lines using [`File::read_lines`](stdlib/file.md#opening-closing) function:
+Example that reads all lines using [`File::read_lines`](/stdlib/file#opening-closing) function:

 ```haskell
 with File::open "File.txt" {:read} as file